zakaria-chahboun/tarjem/readme.md

 <img src="./screenshot/04.png" alter="clear" width=500>

-## Other argments
+## Other arguments
-You will find all other argments in help:
+You will find all other arguments in help:
 ```sh
 tarjem help
 ```